Camping and Glamping Spots on Catalina Island

 Ready to go Camping?

 With options suitable for every budget and experience level, Catalina Island is California’s ultimate outdoor playground for campers and non-campers alike.
-Pitch a tent by a hidden cove, cuddle up in a cabin snug in Two Harbors, or create your own adventure somewhere in between.
-However, if you choose to explore Catalina, secluded camping adventures promise lasting memories for years to come.
+Pitch a tent by a hidden cove, cuddle up in a cabin snug in Two Harbors, or create your adventure somewhere in between.
+However, if you explore Catalina, secluded camping adventures promise lasting memories for years to come.

 Still have questions?
 Check out these answers to some commonly asked questions.